huggingface/blog/evaluating-mmlu-leaderboard.md

 </table><p>
 </div>

-We’ve seen all the benchmarks!
+We’ve covered them all!

 Now let’s compare the model scores on these three possible ways to evaluate the models:

 |                                           | MMLU (HELM) | MMLU (Harness) | MMLU (Original) |